aaknitt/ais_to_gdl90/README.md

 Modifcations could be made to get AIS data from a different source such as a [dAISy HAT](https://shop.wegmatt.com/products/daisy-hat-ais-receiver?variant=7103554977828) (data via serial port rather than UDP).

 rtl-ais and this script can be installed on a Stratux or a standalone Raspberry Pi used only for VHF AIS reception.
 If installed on a Stratux, an additional SDR dongle used to receive the VHF AIS data is required.
+If installed on another Pi, that second Pi should be connected to the Stratux WiFi network.

 ## Dependencies
 To install rtl-ais, follow the instructions at: